-- Boulder County does not regulate a CDOT project or any other project, when it is contained within CDOT's ROW, because projects fully contained within CDOT's right of way fall under CDOT's own MS4 Permit.
-See Section 8: Overlapping Permit Areas for requirements for projects that are not fully contained within the CDOT ROW. - State or Federal lands where the County has no jurisdictional control.
+Boulder County does not regulate CDOT projects or any other project that CDOT assumes oversight on, when it is contained within CDOT's ROW, because projects fully contained within CDOT's right of way fall under CDOT's own MS4 Permit.
+See Section 8: Overlapping Permit Areas for requirements for projects that are not fully contained within the CDOT ROW or where CDOT is not assuming jurisdictional control.

+State or Federal lands where the County has no jurisdictional control.
 Note: If a non-standard MS4 (e.g., school district) submits a project for review and a permit, it can be reviewed by the County but all actions including the submittal would need to be initiated by the non-standard MS4 and they would have to agree to allow the County to perform compliance inspections on their sites or perform their own compliance inspections and enforcement.